jeremy-shannon/CarND-Behavioral-Cloning-Project/README.md

 ### 9. Cleaning the dataset

-Another mostly unsuccessful attempt to improve the model's performace was inspired by [David Brailovsky's post](https://medium.freecodecamp.com/recognizing-traffic-lights-with-deep-learning-23dae23287cc#.linb6gh1d) describing his competition-winning model for identifying traffic signals.
+Another mostly unsuccessful attempt to improve the model's performance was inspired by [David Brailovsky's post](https://medium.freecodecamp.com/recognizing-traffic-lights-with-deep-learning-23dae23287cc#.linb6gh1d) describing his competition-winning model for identifying traffic signals.
 In it, he discovered that the model performed especially poorly on certain data points, and then found those data points to be mislabeled in several cases.
 I created `clean.py` which leverages parts of both `model.py` and `drive.py` to display frames from the dataset on which the model performs the worst.
 The intent was to manually adjust the steering angles for the mislabeled frames, but this approach was tedious, and often the problem was with the model's prediction and not the label or the ideal ground truth lay somewhere between the two.
 A sample of the visualization (including ground truth steering angles in greeen and predicted steering angles in red) is shown below.

 <img src="./images/sanity-check-take-5.gif?raw=true">